-Overtraining and specialization are becoming serious issues in youth sports today.
-Athletes who overtrain can suffer serious injuries.
+Overtraining and specialization are becoming serious issues in youth sports today, and athletes who overtrain can suffer serious injuries.
 It is important that coaches remember that young athletes are still growing.
 Each team will have athletes of varying levels on it and care must be taken to train each player at his or her appropriate level, using sport-specific and training techniques based on modern research.

 Coaches should also encourage players to take some time off from lacrosse, especially if they've been playing in multiple leagues or consecutive seasons.
 This can prevent burnout and overuse injuries, which is extremely important at the youth level.
 The American Academy of Pediatrics' Council on Sports Medicine and Fitness recommends that children and adolescents play on only one team per season and take a vacation of 2-3 months from a specific sport (not all sports necessarily) each year.